novaphotos/nova-ios-sdk/README.md

 and also in the iPhone camera shutter time, the sequence is coordinated by a sequence of callbacks.

+Triggering a flash should only be attempted when `flashService.status == NVFlashServiceReady`.

 ```objective-c

 // Step 1: Tell flash to activate.
 [flashService beginFlash:flashSettings withCallback:^ (BOOL success) {

   // Step 2: This callback is called when the flash has acknowledged that
   //         it is lit.